twirapp/twir/README.md

 	```bash
 	goose create new_migration_name sql
 	```
-3. Run new created migrations (optional)
+* Run new created migrations (optional, because it's running when you execute `pnpm dev`)
 	```bash
 	cd libs/migrations
 	go run main.go
 	```
 ##### Write `go` models

-If you not familiar with the go, you can check existed models.

 1. Go to `libs/gomodels`
 2. Create new file and describe the go schema
 3. Do not forget about `TableName()` for struct

-##### How to run migrations

-Migration ran automatically when you execute `pnpm dev`, or you can run them manually via